 South Australia’s Home Battery Scheme

-Up to $6000 for concession holders and up to $5000 for the rest.
+Up to $6000 per battery installed.
 Get the ball rolling with SA Regional Solar & beat the rush.

 - Energy concession holder $600.00 per kilowatt hour (kWh)